The Patriot (1928 film): Music

 The musical score for the film was composed by Max Bergunker, Gerard Carbonara and Domenico Savino.

 Production

 Writing

 The film was written by Hanns Kräly; it is an adaptation of two plays: Paul I by Dmitry Merezhkovsky and The Patriot by Ashley Dukes (based on the novel Der Patriot by Alfred Neumann).
 The Dukes play was performed on Broadway in January 1928.
 John Gielgud made his Broadway debut in that play.

 Reception

+Writer Hanns Kräly (left) won the Academy Award for Best Writing for The Patriot.

 Awards

 It won the Academy Award for Best Writing and was nominated for Best Picture, Best Director, Best Actor (Lewis Stone) and Best Art Direction.
 It was the last Part-talkie that was nominated for Best Picture.

 Remake

 The film was remade in France in 1938 with the same title.

 Preservation status

 Only pieces of this film are left, including trailers.
 The UCLA Film and Television Archive is in possession of 2500 feet of footage (out of 10,000), and one reel was found in Portugal, but to date no complete copy has been located.

 It is the only Best Picture Academy Award nominee for which no complete or near-complete copy has been found.